 Nothing beats taking the chill out of your bones like a warm bowl of soup.
 Make it inexpensive and easy to make and count me in!
-This 1860 recipe as found in Civil War Recipes Receipts from the Pages of Godey’s Lady’s Book is a perfect example and can be made in no time.
+This 1860 recipe as found in Civil War Recipes Receipts from the Pages of Godey’s Lady’s Book that we picked up on a trip to Gettysburg, is a perfect example and can be made in no time.

 - 4 potatoes (suggest golden potatoes)

 - Bring to boil in a large pot, 2 quarts of water

 - Peel and cut up potatoes into bite size pieces

 - Peel and cut the white portion of the leeks into thin slices

 - Add potatoes, leeks and bread into pot

 - Once the contents in the pot start to boil again, add in the rice [optional: add salt (suggest 2 tsp) and pepper (suggest 1 tsp)].

 - Cover and simmer for 1 hour, stirring occasionally.
 Serve.

 Check out our video of our time in Gettysburg!